Twice-Baked Sweet Potatoes

 - Bake at 400F/200C until the filling is hot and very slightly browned, about 20 minutes.
 You’ll need a bit longer cooking time if you make ahead and refrigerate, or if you stuff the sweet potatoes whole without making cups.

-More Amazing Sweet Potato Recipes:
+More Savory Sweet Potato Recipes:

-Twice-Baked Sweet Potatoes
+Savory Twice-Baked Sweet Potatoes

-These Twice-Baked Sweet Potatoes have a delicious Southwestern touch; you can also stuff the sweet potatoes whole if you don't want quite this much work!
+These Savory Twice-Baked Sweet Potatoes have a delicious Southwestern touch; you can also stuff the sweet potatoes whole if you don't want quite this much work!

 Ingredients